Best Virtual Cards Crypto Cards 2026

 | Annual fee | $0 | $0 | $0 |

 For online shopping, the virtual card experience is identical to a physical card.
 Enter the card number at checkout, confirm the purchase, and the crypto conversion happens instantly.
-Bitget Card at 8% leads for EEA/APAC users; Coinbase at 4% leads for US users.
+Bitget Card leads on cashback for EEA/APAC users.
+Kolo and Bleap tie at 2% annual returns - Kolo wins on geographic reach and the direct SEPA bank send feature, Bleap wins on self-custody inside EEA.

 The Travel-Ready Digital Nomad: $3,500/month